umich-arc/keepalived/README.md

 * `KEEPALIVED_TRACK_INTERFACE_###` - An interface that's state should be monitored (e.g. eth0).
 More than one can be supplied as long as the variable name ends in a number from 0-999.

+* `KEEPALIVED_UNICAST_SRC_IP` - The IP on the host that the keepalived daemon should bind to. **Note:** If not specified, it will be the first IP bound to the interface specified in `KEEPALIVED_INTERFACE`.

+* `KEEPALIVED_UNICAST_PEER_###` - An IP of a peer participating in the VRRP group.
+More tha one can be supplied as long as the variable name ends in a number from 0-999.

 * `KEEPALIVED_VIRTUAL_IPADDRESS_###` - An instance of an address that will be monitored and failed over from one host to another.
 These should be a quoted string in the form of: `<IPADDRESS>/<MASK> brd <BROADCAST_IP> dev <DEVICE> scope <SCOPE> label <LABEL>` At a minimum the ip address, mask and device should be specified e.g. `KEEPALIVED_VIRTUAL_IPADDRESS_1="10.10.0.2/24 dev eth0"`.
 More than one can be supplied as long as the variable name ends in a number from 0-999. **Note:** Keepalived has a hard limit of **20** addresses that can be monitored.
 More can be failed over with the monitored addresses via `KEEPALIVED_VIRTUAL_IPADDRESS_EXCLUDED_###`.